aras-p/smol-v/README.md

 ## Usage

 Add [`source/smolv.h`](source/smolv.h) and [`source/smolv.cpp`](source/smolv.cpp) to your C++ project build.
-It might require C++11 or somesuch; I only tested with Visual Studio 2017 and Mac Xcode 9.4.
-There are [Github Actions](https://github.com/aras-p/smol-v/actions) set up for this project, that build on Windows (VS2017), macOS (Xcode 11.1) and Linux (Ubuntu 16 / gcc 5.4).
+It might require C++11 or somesuch.
+There are
+[Github Actions](https://github.com/aras-p/smol-v/actions) set up for this project, that build on Windows (VS2017), macOS (Xcode 11.1) and Linux (Ubuntu 16 / gcc 5.4).